demisto/content/Packs/EclecticIQ/Integrations/EclecticIQv2/EclecticIQv2_description.md

 * Execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

-1. create_observable: create observable in the EclecticIQ Intelligence Center Platform
+1. EclecticIQ_create_observable: create observable in the EclecticIQ Intelligence Center Platform
-2. create_sighting: create sighting in the EclecticIQ Intelligence Center Platform
+2. EclecticIQ_create_sighting: create sighting in the EclecticIQ Intelligence Center Platform
-3. lookup_observables: lookup observables from EclecticIQ Intelligence Center Platform
+3. EclecticIQ_lookup_observables: lookup observables from EclecticIQ Intelligence Center Platform